maartenpaauw/laravel-charts-css/README.md

 As mentioned before, the configuration is pretty smart.
 It adds a `ShowHeading` modification if a heading is present, adds the modifications `Multiple` when multiple datasets are present, it adds the `ShowLabels` modification when there are dataset or entry labels defined, and it uses the configured data axes as legend labels when none has been specified.

+If you wrap your datasets instance within a `SimpleStackedDatasets` or `PercentageStackedDatasets` decorator, it will automatically add the `Stacked` modification.

 This is done by wrapping the configuration within a `SmartConfiguration` decorator.
 If you do not want this behaviour you can overwrite the `configuration` method and build the configuration by yourself.